-Purpose The aim of this paper is to discuss the potential impact that collaboration between East and West could have on sustainable development.
-Greater emphasis in this paper will be placed on the benefit that the developing countries gain from building collaborative relations with the West.
-Obtaining access to knowledge and technology will enable the developing countries to speed up the process of socioeconomic transformation and sustain development.
-The developing countries can leapfrog by making use of the existing knowledge in the West.
+Purpose - The purpose of this paper is to discuss the potential impact that collaboration between East and West could have on sustainable development.
+Greater emphasis in this paper will be placed on the benefit that developing countries gain from building collaborative relations with the West.
+Obtaining access to knowledge and technology will enable developing countries to speed up the process of socio-economic transformation and sustain development.
+Developing countries can leapfrog by making use of the existing knowledge in the West.

-Methodology this paper provides descriptive assessment of the relationship between East and West to foster growth and sustain development.
+Design/methodology/approach - This paper provides descriptive assessment of the relationship between East and West to foster growth and sustain development.
 The paper uses newly developed ideas to build capacity for knowledge transfer to create linkages and accelerate the process of economic growth.
-The approach to knowledge-based development requires the creation of enabling environment driven by skills, innovation, institutions and ICT.
+The approach to knowledge-based development requires the creation of an enabling environment driven by skills, innovation, institutions and ICT.

-Findings the paper suggests that knowledge transfer enables developing countries to sustain development.
-Access to global/Western knowledge allows developing countries to diversify the economic structure and increase productivity.
+Findings - The paper suggests that knowledge transfer enables developing countries to sustain development.
+Access to global/western knowledge allows developing countries to diversify their economic structure and increase productivity.
 Technological learning and knowledge absorption permit these countries to leapfrog by surpassing several stages in their development.